Krutsch/hydro-js/README.md

 Returns a Proxy object that can be used within `html`.
 The Proxy is a wrapping a function that can set the value.
 If the setter is called with a function then the argument of the passed in function will be provided as the current value for the Proxy.
 The actual value will be set on the hydro Proxy, but this Proxy will hide the complexity.
+<br><em> Special behaviour for promises: the library will await promises and will set its value to the unwrapped value.
+If the Promise rejects, the value will be unset.</em>

 ### observe